-Most importantly, when discussing testing with your doctor you should list the symptoms you feel relate to your thyroid health.
+It probably goes without saying that you should discuss the symptoms you feel relate to thyroid dysfunction when speaking to your doctor about testing.
 Low thyroid symptoms are significant indicators your thyroid is under active.
 What’s more, if you have a family history of thyroid problems you should also mention this.

 The common symptoms of a low thyroid include fatigue, feeling the cold, dry skin and hair, low libido, menstrual irregularities, mood changes, low blood pressure, heart palpitations, hair loss, muscle weakness and weight gain.
 Your individual symptoms should be carefully considered along with the thyroid blood test results.

 Medications containing T4, a T4/T3 combination, or single T3 are usually prescribed when your thyroid hormone levels are low.